 3. Reset the Settings App via Command Prompt

-1. First, open Windows search and search for Command Prompt.
+1. Open Windows search and search for Command Prompt.

 2. Right-click on the Command Prompt and select Run as administrator.